berensp/berensp.github.io/_posts/2022-05-01-cut-flowers.md

 description: You can keep them alive for a time.
 ogimage: tulips.jpg
 ---
-As someone who works in and around data analytics, I can assert that identifying which explanatory variables influence a response variable is the name of the game.
+In data analytics, evaluating the effects of explanatory variables on a response variable is the name of the game.
 But sometimes there's a delayed reaction in the algorithm and for some time you don't see the effect you'd expect to see.

 Enter the **Cut Flowers Theory**, a useful little mental model / framework I've been thinking about recently that seemingly pops up everywhere and conveniently works in different contexts.

-In a nutshell: freshly cut flowers look just as beautiful and smell as fragrant as their planted counterparts, but they are actually beginning to wither and die now that they're in a vase, stem severed from roots.
-So, too, with certain phenomena that are dependent upon and nourished by other external, often invisible forces or beings.
+In a nutshell: freshly cut flowers look just as beautiful and smell just as fragrant as when they were planted in soil, but they are actually beginning to wither and die once they're in a vase, stem severed from roots.
+So, too, with certain phenomena that are dependent upon and nourished by other external and often invisible forces or beings: in the short-term you don't notice any withering (degradation in quality), but in the long-term you do.

 <center>![cut tulips](/assets/og/tulips.jpg)</center>

-in the short-term you don't notice any withering (degradation in quality), but in the long-term you do.

 Where do you see it in real life?